Jan 4, 2025

 Components of IGA

-• Help with provisioning and deprovisioning of permissions for a fluid and hybrid workforce
+• Support for dynamic provisioning and deprovisioning for hybrid workforces

 Components of IAM